antarctica/flask-entra-auth/README.md

 | `ENTRA_AUTH_ALLOWED_SUBJECTS` | No       | An allowed list of end-users           |
 | `ENTRA_AUTH_ALLOWED_APPS`     | No       | An allowed list of client applications |

+The `CLIENT_ID` represents the Flask application being secured (and a client of Entra ID).

+The `ALLOWED_APPS` list of clients represents clients of the Flask application (but which are also Entra ID clients).

 See the Entra documentation for how to get the
 [Client ID](https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application#application-id-client-id)
 and [OIDC Endpoint](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc#find-your-apps-openid-configuration-document-uri)